artcomp/learningGIt/README.md

 # learningGIt
-This repository was created to remember and learn some git/github concepts.
+This repository was created to remember and learn some new git/github concepts.